timgrossmann/vorto-dashboard/README.md

 1. For each device, add an Entry at the policies tab with type "suite-auth" and the clientID from your auth client.
 Grant thing READ access.

 > Once you start the dashboard, all your devices should now be listed and by default, their values will be updated every 5 seconds.

+## Extending the Dashboard with custom Cards
+If you want to implement custom cards for your own function blocks, [**this short guide**](./extending.md) will serve as a starting point to do so.